-The bureau's largest, most costly undertaking is the decennial census.
-Article I, Section 2, clause 3 of the U.S. Constitution, as amended by Section 2 of the 14th Amendment, requires a population census every 10 years, to serve as the basis for apportioning seats in the House of Representatives.
-Decennial census data also are used to redraw state congressional and legislative districts and, along with census-related American Community Survey (ACS) data and intercensal estimates, in formulas to determine states' and localities' annual allocations of federal funds, estimated at between \$675 billion and over \$800 billion.
+The decennial census is the bureau's largest, most costly undertaking.
+Article I, Section 2, clause 3 of the U.S. Constitution, as amended by Section 2 of the 14th Amendment, requires a population count every 10 years, to apportion seats in the House of Representatives.
+The data also are used to redraw state congressional and legislative districts and, with census-related American Community Survey (ACS) data and intercensal estimates, in formulas to determine states' and localities' annual shares of federal funds, estimated at \$675 billion to about \$1.5 trillion.

-For the census in FY2020, the request is \$5,297.0 million.
-The budget justification states that another \$1,020.0 million in prior-year funds "will be available" for the census, plus \$83.3 million in information technology support through the bureau's newly developed Census Enterprise Data Collection and Processing system (CEDCaP), totaling \$6,400.3 million in FY2020 to support the census.
-The total amount, while not strictly comparable to the \$3,015.1 million approved in the FY2019 spending plan, exceeds this figure by \$3,385.1 million (112.3%) and reflects the peak year for census expenses.
+The FY2020 request for the census was \$5,297.0 million.
+The budget justification stated that another \$1,020.0 million in prior-year funds was to "be available," plus \$83.3 million in information technology support through the bureau's new Census Enterprise Data Collection and Processing system (CEDCaP), totaling \$6,400.3 million in FY2020 to support the census.
+The total, while not strictly comparable to the \$3,015.1 million approved in the FY2019 spending plan, exceeded this figure by \$3,385.1 million (112.3%) and reflected the peak year for census expenses.